George Russell (composer): Early career

 After his release from the hospital, he played drums with Benny Carter's band, but decided to give up drumming as a vocation after hearing Max Roach, who replaced him in the orchestra.
 Inspired by hearing Thelonious Monk's "'Round Midnight", Russell moved to New York in the early 1940s, where he became a member of a coterie of young innovators who frequented the apartment of Gil Evans on 14 West 55th Street, a clique which included Miles Davis, Charlie Parker, Gerry Mulligan, and John Lewis, later the music director of the Modern Jazz Quartet.

 In 1945–46, Russell was again hospitalized for tuberculosis for 16 months.
 Forced to turn down work as Charlie Parker's drummer, during that time he worked out the basic tenets of what was to become his Lydian Chromatic Concept of Tonal Organization, a theory encompassing all of equal-tempered music which has been influential well beyond the boundaries of jazz.
 During this period he also studied composition with Stefan Wolpe.
-The first edition of his book was published by Russell in 1953, while he worked as a salesclerk at Macy's.
-At that time, Russell's ideas were a crucial step into the modal music of John Coltrane and Miles Davis on his classic recording, Kind of Blue, and served as a beacon for other modernists such as Eric Dolphy and Art Farmer.
+The first edition of his book was self-published by Russell in 1953, while he worked as a sales clerk at Macy's.
+At that time, his modal ideas were a crucial influence on John Coltrane and Miles Davis on the classic recording Kind of Blue, and served as a beacon for other modernists such as Eric Dolphy and Art Farmer.